vkumaresan/vkumaresan.github.io/_posts/2019-12-12-Loss-Change-Allocation-:-A-Microscope-into-Model-Training.md

 ![](https://cdn-images-1.medium.com/max/2000/1*ysPWJk8aAPvmnYJ61oGDnA.png)

-The graph on the top shows our training loss for the classification task, while the graph on the bottom shows the per-neuron cumulative LCA at each iteration, where red indicates negative LCA and green indicates positive LCA.
+The graph above shows our training loss for the classification task, while the graph below shows the per-neuron cumulative LCA at each iteration, where red indicates negative LCA and green indicates positive LCA.
 The green, cyan, and magenta bars highlight three different moments in model training.

 ![](https://cdn-images-1.medium.com/max/2338/1*IM-_kv8dEIZWd5HtqhOopw.png)